eserie/wax-ml/README.md

 | [**Change logs**](https://wax-ml.readthedocs.io/en/latest/changelog.html)
 | [**Reference docs**](https://wax-ml.readthedocs.io/en/latest/)

 🌊 Wax is what you put on a surfboard to avoid slipping.
-It is an essential tool to go surfing.
-Similarly, WAX-ML strives to be an essential tool for doing machine learning on streaming data!  🌊
+It is an essential tool to go surfing ... 🌊

 WAX-ML is a research oriented [python](https://www.python.org/)  library providing tools to design powerful machine learning algorithms and feedback loops working on streaming data.

 It strives to complement [JAX](https://jax.readthedocs.io/en/latest/) with tools dedicated to time-series and make JAX-based programs easy to use for end users working with
 [pandas](https://pandas.pydata.org/) and [xarray](http://xarray.pydata.org/en/stable/)
 for data manipulation.

-WAX-ML also provides a simple mechanism for implementing feedback loops with functions implemented with Haiku modules.
+WAX-ML also provides a simple mechanism for implementing feedback loops with functions implemented with [Haiku](https://github.com/deepmind/dm-haiku) modules.
-It also provides a way to make these functions compatible with the reinforcement framework of the [Gym](https://gym.openai.com/) library.
+It also provides a way to make these functions compatible with the [Gym](https://gym.openai.com/) reinforcement learning framework.

 ## Goal